TAMATLT/TAMATLT-E2EE_Ep17/README.md

 Simple print3d command provided by OPPM works well for printing a single item.
 For everything else you got **customPrint.lua**.

 Prerequisites:

--Install OPPM package print3d from OPPM disk
+- Install OPPM package print3d from OPPM disk
--Connect the printer to the computer
+- Connect the printer to the computer
--Have a transposer connected to the same computer -Have an output inventory connected to the transposer -Transposer **must** touch only 2 inventories: the printer and the output inventory
+- Have a transposer connected to the same computer
+- Have an output inventory connected to the transposer
+- Transposer **must** touch only 2 inventories: the printer and the output inventory

 Once done, create a text file **models.txt**.
 It has to be in the same directory as **customPrint.lua**.